NxPKG/khulnasoft-docs/content/stream/get-started.md

 ### Step 1: Create a live input

-You can create a live input via the [Cloudflare dashboard](https://dash.cloudflare.com/?to=/:account/stream/inputs/create) or using the API.
+You can create a live input via the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?to=/:account/stream/inputs/create) or using the API.

 To use the API, replace the `API_TOKEN` and `ACCOUNT_ID` values with your credentials in the example below.